amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/FinalProject/FinalProjectIdeation.md

+---
+layout: default
+title:
+course_title: Math As Art Material
+course_root: /courses/Math As Art Material
+no_sidebar: true
+---

-content = r"""# Final Project: Ideation Protocol
+# Final Project: Ideation Protocol
 *Math as Art Material*

 Your final project will **not** look the same as anyone else’s.
 That is expected.